 You have no words.
 Sometimes all you have are tears and the emptiness that remains.
 How do you move forward when all you want to do is scream and beg for more time?
 Grief can take you to dark places and isolate you from the people you love and need the most.
 A child’s death affects the entire family.
 It can test even the most solid of relationships and even affect how you parent your other children.

 Grieving the loss of a child is something no one is ever prepared for.
 Left unresolved, grief can create emotional distress and keep you locked in a cycle of pain and loss.
-Grieving allows you to work through the loss and find ways to move forward.
+Seeking support from an online therapist can provide a space for you to work through your grief and find ways to move forward.
 But just what is healthy grieving?
 If you’ve lost a child, there are things you can do to help your heart heal and bring some peace and comfort to your life.

 Understanding grief and grieving

 Most people think that grief is simply the sadness, pain, and sorrow you feel when a loved one is lost.
 In fact, the experience of grief is much more than just feeling sad.
 According to the American Psychological Association (APA), grief is “the anguish experienced after significant loss, usually the death of a beloved person.”
 Grief can sometimes become so intense that it results in life-threatening symptoms such as self-neglect, and suicidal thoughts.

 Some common symptoms of grief include:

 - Emotions: Anger, anxiety, blame, confusion, denial, depression, fear, guilt, irritability, loneliness, numbness, sadness, shock, or yearning

 - Thoughts: Confusion, difficulty concentrating, disbelief, preoccupation with what was lost

 - Physical: Dizziness, fast heartbeat, fatigue, headaches, hyperventilating, nausea, shortness of breath, tightness or heaviness in the throat or chest, or changes in weight